-The Ground Water Management Plan, approved in 1996, describes the NRD's overall strategy for ground water management, defines management goals, and details the objectives, programs, and policies designed to meet those goals.
-The plan is reviewed annually to assess the district's actions, activities, and effectiveness under the Ground Water Rules and Regulations for implementation of the plan.
+The Ground Water Management Plan, approved in 1995, describes the NRD's overall strategy for ground water management, defines management goals, and details the objectives, programs, and policies designed to meet those goals.
+The plan is reviewed annually to assess the district's actions, activities, and effectiveness under the Ground Water Rules and Regulations for implementation of the plan and is currently being updated.
+Anticipated to be completed in 2026.

-Lower Platte River Basin Coalition
+Basinwide Water Management Plan (Lower Platte River Basin Coalition)